Skip to main content

 agent: "researcher"

-message: "New prospect list uploaded: {filename}.
+message: "New prospect list uploaded: {filename} at {filepath}.
 Begin research."